josbeir/cakephp-mercure/README.md

 #### Using the Component (Recommended for Separation of Concerns)

-For centralized, testable authorization logic, use the `MercureComponent` in controllers:
+For centralized, testable authorization logic, use the `MercureComponent` in controllers.
+Topics added via the component are automatically available in your views:

 ```php
 class BooksController extends AppController